Where is the Small Saphenous Vein (SSV)?

 The second reason that the Small Saphenous Vein is called a truncal vein is because it is one of the two original veins that forms in the limb bud of the foetus.
 When a human grows as a foetus, the leg initially forms as a "limb bud".
 This starts off by looking like a small flipper before elongating and becoming a proper leg.
 At this point, there is one major vein at the lower part of the edge of the limb bud which becomes the Great Saphenous Vein

-, and one had the lower part of the edge of the limb bud which becomes the Small Saphenous Vein.
+, and one at the lower part of the edge of the limb bud which becomes the Small Saphenous Vein.